 I can still remember vividly what it was like, going into October of 2019 as a wrestling fan.
 It’ll stick with me for the rest of my life, I’m sure.
 It was an exciting time, on the precipice of history.
 The wrestling landscape was morphing before our very eyes.
 Tonight, we have the one year anniversary show of AEW Dynamite.
 Which, to me, seems like the perfect excuse to talk about what Dynamite means to me.
 And believe me, it means a lot.

 Me and my girlfriend were there in the building on the night of Dynamite’s debut in DC.
 It was important to us to be there, it’s one of those things I’ll happily be touting for decades to come.
-Imagine being in attendance for the debut episode Raw or Nitro.
+Could you imagine being in attendance for the debut episode of Raw or Nitro?
 I’ll always be able to say that about Dynamite.
 It was electric, chaotic, raw and fresh, everything that’s defined them in the past year.

 For someone who was starving for an alternative for so long, like so many wrestling fans were, it was a thrill.